HomieProxy/SupportZen/API_DOCUMENTATION.md

 This document explains how to send data to the SupportZen application from an external client, such as a separate frontend application or a third-party service.
 The API is divided into two main categories: **Tickets** and **Live Chat**.

+All requests must have a `Content-Type: application/json` header and a valid `Authorization` header containing your secret API key as a Bearer token.

+`Authorization: Bearer your-secret-api-key`

-All requests must have a `Content-Type: application/json` header and contain a JSON body with a single top-level `data` object, which holds the actual payload.
+All request bodies must contain a single top-level `data` object, which holds the actual payload.

 ---